 Cabbage is rich in flavonoids (approximately 20) and distinct phenols (15), all of which provide an amazingly powerful antioxidant kick for the body.
 Cabbage is cancer-protective, particularly for colorectal cancer (Fulton, M., 2009).

-Cabbage and all cruciferous vegetables are unique from other plants as they contain a very rich source of glucosinolates, which is a sulphur-containing responsible for the pungent aroma of cabbage.
+Cabbage and all cruciferous vegetables are unique from other plants as they contain a very rich source of glucosinolates, which is a sulfur-containing responsible for the pungent aroma of cabbage.
 Glucosinolates also aid in cancer prevention.
 It does this by enhancing the removal of carcinogens (cancer-causing substances) before they can damage DNA as well as altering the signal pathways of a cell to prevent its transformation into a carcinogen cell (Higdon, J., 2007).

 Diets Rich in Cabbage Have Been Shown To Prevent Diabetes

 A Danish Study from 2015 observed 10,000 men and women over 15 years to see how many would develop diabetes and under what dietary lifestyle changes they lived by.
 Those that ate a healthy Nordic diet, rich in the consumption of cabbage (approximately 14 g a day), showed a decreased risk of type 2 diabetes for both men and women.
 When they followed it completely Men showed a 38% decrease and women 28%.
 When it was followed slightly men showed a 9% decreased risk and women a 6% decreased the risk of developing type 2 diabetes (Lacoppidan, S.A., et al., 2015).
 Other studies have also shown the benefits of consuming cabbage as a way to prevent the onset of diabetes, in collaboration with a healthy lifestyle (Hazem, A.H., 2008) (Md.
 Shahidul Islam and Haymie Choi, 2009).

 Glutamine In Cabbage Helps Reduce Peptic Ulcers